bueler/p4pdes/ERRATA-claude2026-1st.md

 ### Index

 * Page 384: "Lax-Richtmeyer equivalence theorem, 58" should be "Lax-Richtmyer".
 The text on page 58 spells it correctly.

-### Capitalization consistency

-The book writes "in Chapter N" and "in Table N" (74 and 31 occurrences) when naming a numbered chapter or table, but the following use a capital where the word is a common noun:

-* Page xi: "each Chapter includes a demonstration"
-* Page 36: "matrices from tri.c in this Chapter (left)"
-* Page 297: "The cases in the Table with one iteration"
-* Page 319: "Our code in this Chapter, obstacle.c"
-* Page 331: "specific to this Chapter's examples"

-(Note "this Chapter 2 example" on page 167 and "the Chapter 7 definition" on page 336 name specific chapters and are correct as printed.)